rgrannell1/diatom/README.md

 # diatom

 Diatom is a CLI tool for creating and searching notes (in an editor of your choice).
-It supports export of note information as semantic "entities" that can be injested by knowledge-base tools.
+It:

+- Fuzzy searches notes by title or text
+- Quickly creates new note-files from a template
+- Optionally exports data as semantic triples for analysis by another tool
+- Supports automated rewrites, with manual diff approval or fully automatic rewrites

 ## Build